California Red-Sided gartersnake

 It was a popular belief that garter snakes were non venomous snakes, but some recent studies have shown that garter snakes are indeed venomous.
 They have toxins in their saliva which can be deadly to their prey and a bite might produce a mild reaction in humans.

-The garter snakes need to “chew” their food, so the venom is delivered into the prey’s blood, contrary to other snakes like pit vipers that can inject venom into the prey using their very long and hollow fangs.
+The garter snakes need to “chew” their food, so the venom is delivered into the prey’s blood, contrary to other snakes like pit vipers that can inject venom deep into the prey using their very long and hollow fangs.

 But the fact remains that they are harmless to humans because their venom isn’t very toxic and they lack the ability to deliver it efficiently.